dustinhaarmeyer/Raspberry_Display/README.md

 Own Modules to show on the Screen
 Connection with own Program (Should be splitted in Methods in one Class) Database (MySQL / MariaDB)
+Module Folder with auto detect
+RFID Tag Security for some modules (or password?)